deathvadeR-afk/Date-A-Scientist/README.md

 ## 🎯 Project Goal

-The main objective is to build and evaluate a classification model that can accurately predict a user's `job` category from the other available features, particularly the text data in their essays.
-This involves natural language processing (NLP) techniques to convert unstructured text into meaningful features for the model.
+The main objective is to build and evaluate a classification model that can accurately predict a user's zodiac sign from their profile information.
+This involves analyzing how various demographic and lifestyle choices might correlate with astrological signs, potentially helping to enhance the matchmaking process for users who haven't disclosed their sign.

 ## ⚙️ Methodology